NandiniMeh/NandiniMeh/README.md

 ##### NOW

 - ✨ Crafted last - [nandinim.design](https://nandinim.design) website.
 Fun fact!
 The 3 colors featured on my website represent the primary colors I used                       for the 3 projects featured on my portfolio;
-- ✨ Just finished a 4-month internship at Arthur Health Coorporation as a Software Developer!
+- ✨ Just completed a 4-month internship at Arthur Health Coorporation as a Software Developer, as well as my 2B term at at the University of Waterloo!